pace-neutrons/Horace/documentation/smg/20_benchmarking_suite.md

 - Size of datasets
 - Dimensionality of data (i.e. 1D, 2D, 3D, 4D cuts)

+The `sqw` datafiles are created once on demand by the `gen_bm_<function>` functions or by the CMake script and reused on subsequent calls.
+This generation is not recorded in timings.

 ## Execution

 The Benchmarking framework exploits the existing MATLAB xunit framework in the Horace